-On March 17, 2020, when all State of Nevada non-essential employees were sent home to shelter in place due to COVID-19, Nevada Vocational Rehabilitation (VR) came to a halt.
+On March 16, 2020, when all State of Nevada employees were sent home to shelter in place due to COVID-19, Nevada Vocational Rehabilitation (VR) came to a halt.
 Nevada had no ability to provide any virtual services to its 3700+ participants.
-There was no ability for any counselor to work from home and no remote access.
-The Division's highest priority was to establish a communication network for staff.
+There was no ability for any counselor to work from home and, no remote access.
+The division's highest priority was to establish a communication network for staff.
 All counselors were provided lists of phone numbers for all participants on their caseloads.
-The initial directive for staff was to make contact and be a lifeline for program participants - listen to their fears, and be a resource for mental health outreach services, and food and utility resources.
-Administration reacted expeditiously, working cooperatively with the agency's IT Department and established remote connection for staff to access case management and email systems from their home computers.
+The initial directive for staff was to make contact and be a lifeline for program participants listen to their fears, and be a resource for mental health outreach services, and food and utility resources.
+Administration reacted expeditiously, working cooperatively with the agency's IT Dept. and established remote connection for staff to access case management and email systems from their home computers.
 Staff who didn't have computer at home were loaned state equipment.
-This was a huge milestone, as the Division was able to help maintain services for established clients through email and phone calls.
-The only item lacking was a way to accept program applications for any new participants.
+This was a huge milestone, as the division was able to help maintain services for established clients through email and phone calls.
+The only item I lacking was a way to accept applications for any new participants.
 Prior to the COVID shut down, all applications were completed and processed via lengthy paper applications.
-Moving quickly, VR spearheaded and coordinated a collaborative effort to bring on DocuSign and the SARA virtual assistant through The Career Index (TCI).
-VR and the IT team and public information officer launched a new, 2-page application process.
-The new digital application could be completed online, submitted electronically on the DETR/Vocational Rehabilitation website and signed via DocuSign from the applicant's computer, laptop, tablet or smart phone.
+Moving quickly, the Bureau of Vocational Rehabilitation (BVR), spearheaded and coordinated a collaborative effort including BVR, DocuSign, SARA Virtual Assistant through TCI (WHAT DOES THIS STAND FOR?), and the agency's IT Team and Public Information Officer, resulting in the development of a new, 2-page application.
+The new, digital application could be completed online, submitted electronically through the DETR/Vocational Rehabilitation website and signed via DocuSign from the applicant's computer, laptop, tablet or smart phone.

-As a direct result of this achievement, Nevada became the first state to be able to fully accept online applications for Vocational Rehabilitation services, forever changing VR's service delivery model.
-Utilizing the SARA Global Calendar, all intakes are now handled through one statewide scheduler instead of regional schedulers, an additional first for the Nevada nationwide.
-Furthermore, all staff are equipped with webcams provided by VR on their home computers to ensure they can conduct intakes and participant meetings in a virtual face-to-face format.
+As a direct result of the achievement, Nevada became the first state to be able to fully accept online applications for Vocational Rehabilitation services, forever changing the Bureau's whole service delivery model.
+Utilizing the SARA Global Calendar, all intakes are now handled through one statewide scheduler instead of regional schedulers, an additional first for the state nationwide.
+Furthermore, all staff are equipped with webcams provided by BVR on their home computers to ensure t they can conduct intakes and participant meetings face to face.

-Although no one could have predicted COVID-19 and the adversity it would bring, it did inspire the Division to take action and completely change its service model and provide virtual services faster and more efficiently than ever before.
-VR is also changing its regional perspective and becoming more of a singular state unit, now that location is no longer a barrier as services are provided 100% virtually.
-Feedback received from program participants continues to reflect their appreciation for all the quick action taken by staff and concern and compassion expressed by counselors.
+Although no one could have predicted COVID-19 and the adversity it would bring, it did inspire the division to take action and completely change its service model and provide virtual services faster and more efficiently than ever before.
+BVR is also changing its regional perspective and becoming more of a singular state unit, now that location is no longer a barrier as services are provided 100% virtually.
+Feedback received from program participants continues to reflect their appreciation for all the quick action taken by staff and concern and compassion expressed by Bureau counselors.
 We are extremely proud of our staff and all they have achieved during this very challenging time.